 Lastly, don’t forget to connect the domain you purchased (my-cool-podcast.com) to your Podcastpage site, it’s one of the most important aspects of podcast SEO.

 In this guide, we discussed multiple ways to create a podcast website.
 A podcast website is essential for any serious podcaster.
 It offers many benefits to grow your podcast and audience and make the listening experience better for your listeners.

 We also reviewed a few website building tools for creating a podcast website, like Podcastpage.io (which is the only podcast-first platform) WordPress, Squarespace and a few others.

 You can easily start a new website for your podcast with Podcastpage.io by simply following these easy steps:

 - Register your domain name on your favorite domain registrar.

-- Use the 30 second setup wizard to add your podcast and choose a basic design.
+- Go through the 30 seconds setup wizard to add your podcast and choose a basic design.